axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 #.
 For the :guilabel:`Start link`, add the URL of your external link.

 #.
 This step is only for a user granted ``CreatePublicExternalLink`` Portal permission.
-   This user can set this link as a public link by selecting ``All users``.
+   This user can set this link as a public link by selecting :guilabel:`All users`.
-   By default, 'Visibility' field is not displayed and this new external link is a private link.
+   By default, :guilabel:`Visibility` field is not displayed and this new external link is a private link.

 #.
 Confirm your configuration with the button :guilabel:`Add`.